 Botox treatment for Overactive bladder

 Overactive bladder, also referred to as OAB, is a common condition that affects over 30 million Americans.
 Urination is controlled by the bladder’s detrusor muscle.
-When the this muscle is relaxed, the bladder stores urine.
+When this muscle is relaxed, the bladder stores urine.
 When it contracts, the bladder voids urine.
 Overactive bladder is characterized by sudden, involuntary contractions of the detrusor muscle, urinary urgency, frequency, leakage and wetting accidents.
 Fortunately, there are several effective treatment options for OAB including the injection of Botox directly into the bladder muscle.

 Most people associate the use of Botox as a therapy to smooth facial wrinkles.
 However, Botox, or Botulinum toxin, is a protein that is currently used in several medical applications including the treatment of migraine headaches, muscle spasticity, overactive bladder and neuropathic pain.
 In simple terms, it works by temporarily blocking signals between the nerves and muscles.
-This results in paralyzing muscles for a short period of time so that they are unable to contract.
+This results in paralyzing muscles for a short period of time so they are unable to contract.

 Before proceeding with Botox injections, the physician will discuss its potential benefits, how the procedure is performed, what the patient should expect after the treatment, and the medical recommendations for repeated treatments.
 This discussion will help the patient make an educated decision before moving forward.